Secret Mountains Series. Yr EiflPublished on 15 Sep 2020 by Gwion Llwyd

 Yr Eifl is essentially a series of three peaks which tower above the sea close to the Llŷn Peninsula’s rugged north coast.
 Yr Eifl is the highest point at 564m, but arguably it is the Tre’r Ceiri hill fort that is the highlight of this walk.
 More on that in a mo.

 On a clear day you can expect to see as far as the Isle of Man, to the Wicklow Mountains in Ireland and over to the Cumbrian peaks of the Lake District.
 And you’ll get a fantastic view right down the full sweep of the beautiful Cardigan Bay too.
 It’s stunning.

-Sometimes known as ‘The Rivals’ in English, there are certainly few places in the world that can rival Yr Eifl’s soaring, timeless views.
+There are certainly few places in the world that can rival Yr Eifl’s soaring, timeless views.
 You can completely understand why our ancient Iron Age forbears decided to settle on this summit.
 What a fantastic vantage point.